Don’t be intimidated by the word galette– once I show you how to make this dessert, you will be what I call the “galette expert”.

 - Arrange the apple slices overlapping them.

-- Add the “apple flower” in the middle by microwaving a few pieces of apples for about 10 to 20 seconds, roll them with your hands to form the shape of a flower, and place them in the middle of the galette.
+- Add the “apple flower” by microwaving a few pieces of apples for about 10 to 20 seconds, roll them with your hands to form a shape of a flower, and place them in the middle of the galette.

-- Fold the borders to overlap the apples.
+- Use your hands to fold the border of the pie dough to overlap the apples.

-- Brush it with melted butter and drizzle the remaining butter over the apples.
+- Brush the dough rim with melted butter and drizzle the remaining butter over the apples.

 - Bake until the crust is golden brown, about 40 to 50 minutes.